-Our projects span across various sectors including urban realm and masterplanning, transport, education, healthcare, retail and leisure.
+Our projects span various sectors including urban realm and masterplanning, transport, education, healthcare, retail and leisure.

 The Mivida retail district is part of the Emaar Mivida masterplan and is located approximately 28km east of downtown Cairo.